 This is the number of new leads you have acquired over a given period and can be vital in evaluating your marketing ROI.

 This refers to the percentage of leads who become customers after being acquired.
-This helps you identify key customer segments and optimize your marketing efforts accordingly.
+This helps you identify key customer segments and optimise your marketing efforts accordingly.

 FAQs